Orchestrate your builds and deployment with minimal code/config

 sfpowerscripts:orchestrator is a group of commands (or topic in the CLI parlance) that enables one to work with multiple packages in a mono-repo through the development lifecycle or stages.
 The current version of the orchestrator features these commands

 - 1.prepare (sfdx sfpowerscripts:orchestrator:prepare): Prepare command helps you to build a pool of prebuilt scratch orgs which include managed packages as well as packages in your repository.
 This process allows you to considerably cut down time in re-creating a scratch org during a pull request validation process when a scratch org is used as Just-in-time CI environment.
-In simple terms, it reduces time taken in building a scratch org to validate your changes in an incoming pull request.
-This command also have an option to pull artifacts from your artifact repository, so that say you can prebuild your validation orgs, say from validated set of packages.
+In simple terms, it reduces time taken in building a scratch org to validate your changes in an incoming pull or merge request.
+This command also have an option to pull artifacts from your artifact repository, so that say you can pre-build your validation orgs, say from validated set of packages.

 - 3.build (sfdx sfpowerscripts:orchestrator:build/quickbuild) : This command builds all the packages in parallel wherever possible by understanding your manifest and dependency tree.
 Goodbye to the sequential builds, where you fail in the n-1th package and have to wait for the next hour.
 This command brings massive savings to your build (package creation) time.
 Also use the quickbuild variant, which builds unlocked package without dependency check in intermittent stages for faster feedback.

 - 4.deploy (sfdx sfpowerscripts:orchestrator:deploy): So you have built all the packages, now this command takes care of deploying it, by reading the order of installation as you have specified in your sfdx-project.json.
 Installs it one by one, deciding to trigger tests etc. and provide you with the logs if anything fails